 I think it can be easiest to pack healthy food for road trips.
 You are able to bring a cooler and you are usually not too limited on space.
 Here are some ideas for meals while on your road trips:

 - Breakfast – Flax-Bran Muffins (see recipe below).
 Muffins are easy to store, relatively non-messy for eating in the car, and you can pack a lot of nutrition in muffins!
+We also like to make no-bake energy bites.

 - Lunch – Sandwiches are the easiest for road trips, you can have them pre-made and or you can bring all the “fixin’s” and make it at your lunch stop.
 Be sure to use whole grain breads, nitrate-free deli meats and organic cheese if possible.
 Pack grapes, apples or clementines as sides for your lunches.